bryanpbaker/youbring-api/README.md

 ##### Email Login - POST
-`/auth/login` - The body should be a JSON object with two properties, `email` and `password`
+`/auth` - The body should be a JSON object with two properties, `email` and `password`

+##### Fetch User - GET
+`/user` - User id is decoded from Auth Token in `Authorization` header.

 ##### Create New User - POST
-`/auth/new-user` - The body should be a JSON object with 4 properties (for now), `firstName` `lastName` `email` and `password`
+`/user/new` - The body should be a JSON object with 4 properties (for now), `firstName` `lastName` `email` and `password`

-##### Fetch User - GET
-`/user/:id` - Pass in a user id.
-The headers should contain an `Authorization` header with a JWT

 ##### Fetch Contacts - GET
-`/user/:id/contacts` - Pass in a user id.
-The headers should contain an `Authorization` header with a JWT

-##### Fetch Events - GET
-`/user/:id/events` - Pass in a user id.
-The headers should contain an `Authorization` header with a JWT
+`/contacts` - The headers should contain an `Authorization` header with a JWT, the user's contacts will be searched by this

 ##### Create Contact - POST
-`/user/:id/contacts/create` - Pass in a user id, the body should contain a JSON object with a key of `newContact` and a value of another object, with 2 properties (for now), `name` and `phone` .
+`/contacts/create` - Pass in a user id, the body should contain a JSON object with a key of `newContact` and a value of another object, with 2 properties (for now), `name` and `phone` .
 The headers should contain an `Authorization` header with a JWT.

+##### Fetch Events - GET
+`/events` - The headers should contain an `Authorization` header with a JWT, the user's events will be searched by this

 ##### Create Event - POST
-`/user/:id/events/create` - Pass in a user id, the body should contain a JSON object with a key of `newEvent` and a value of another object, with 2 properties (for now), `name` and `date` .
+`/events/create` - Pass in a user id, the body should contain a JSON object with a key of `newEvent` and a value of another object, with 2 properties (for now), `name` and `date` .
 The headers should contain an `Authorization` header with a JWT.

 ### Prerequisites